tophf/mpiv/README.md

 * ShadowDOM support added for sites built with Web Components e.g. Polymer.

 * The internal status updates are not exposed by default on the `<html>` node because doing so slows down complex sites due to recalculation of the *entire* page layout.
-Instead only the hovered node (as reported by the matching rule) receives status updates on its `mpiv-status` attribute (it's not the `class` nor `data-` attribute to avoid confusing sites with unknown stuff being present in these standard places).
+Instead, only the hovered node (as reported by the matching rule) receives status updates on its `mpiv-status` attribute (it's not the `class` nor `data-` attribute to avoid confusing sites with unknown stuff being present in these standard places).
 If you were using the global status feature to customize CSS of those statuses, you'll need to enable it manually in the MPIV's config dialog.

 * Advanced `"e"` syntax for sites that show a small overlay when hovering thumbnails (usually transparent or semi-transparent) thus effectively hiding the thumbnails from MPIV.
 Now you can specify `"e": {".parent": ".image"}` where `.parent` selector should match the closest parent element that contains both the overlay and the actual image, which MPIV will find using the `.image` selector applied relatively to that parent element.
 To refer to that parent, use `:scope` like this: `{".parent": .":scope > img:first-child"}`.
 To specify multiple parent-image relations: `"e": {".parent1": ".image1", ".parent2": ".image2"}`.